EvEmu-Project/evemu_Crucible/README.md

 # Introduction
-EVEmu modified to support the latest Incursion client
+EVEmu modified to support the latest Crucible client

 # Disclaimer